Tpbrown/gocd-dashboard/README.md

 # Known issues
 - ~~GoCD host and credentials are hard-coded to http://build.go.cd.
 They'll be extracted to ENV vars.~~
 - ~~No use of shared session~~
-- No caching/eTag support yet; each sampling can be a duplicate of the last
+- No caching/eTag support yet; each sampling can be a duplicate of the last.
+I'm not sure this matters from a data quality POV as the measurement timestamp wouldn't change.